 The Grand Opening: Birth of the Wawa Goose

-The Gap, the last link of the Lake Superior section of the Trans-Canada Highway, was the most expensive section in Ontario and was some of the most difficult terrain that road crews encountered in Canada.
+The Gap, the last link of the Lake Superior section of the Trans-Canada Highway, was the most expensive section in Ontario and was some of the most difficult terrains that road crews encountered in Canada.
 In the end, engineers blasted 2,087,234 cubic metres (2,730,000 cubic yards) of rock, removed 5,982,641 cubic metres (7,825,000 cubic yards) of earth, and cleared 6.97 square kilometres (1,720 acres) of forest to bridge the 266 km of wilderness.